7 Best Cordless Vacuums for Pet Hair of 2026

 Best Lightweight Cordless Stick Vacuum for Pet Hair

-Several picks here weigh well over eight pounds, which becomes a real problem the moment you carry the vacuum upstairs, hold it overhead for ceiling corners, or run it one-handed on the stairs where pets shed most.
-If portability and stair cleaning matter more than a self-emptying dock, the answer is a genuinely light stick.
-The LEVOIT LVAC-200 at 3.2 pounds is the lightest vacuum in this roundup and still carries an anti-tangle roller and a dedicated pet tool; the Tikom V500 at 5.5 pounds is the budget stick that stays manageable while adding strong suction and a big bin.
+The two Shark PowerDetect picks weigh well over eight pounds, which becomes a real problem the moment you carry the vacuum upstairs, hold it overhead for ceiling corners, or run it one-handed on the stairs where pets shed most.
+If portability and stair cleaning matter more than a self-emptying base, the answer is a lighter stick.
+The Tikom V500 at 5.5 pounds is the lightest machine in this roundup and pairs that with strong suction and a big bin; the LEVOIT LVAC-200 at 6.2 pounds costs more but adds a dedicated pet tool and finer filtration, and both are far easier on the arms than the 8-pound-plus picks.

 | Product | Price | Buy |